 Tea infusers, like other tea tools, are meant to not only make your tea taste better, but to add to the presentation.
 Serving up a tea party in your backyard becomes much more glamorous when you have the proper brewing tools.
 A fancy tea infuser or tea set can dress up your next event or make tea time in your home extra special.
 You can pair tea sets with colors in your home decor or wall art for a cozy book club afternoon.

-Alternatively, using ceramic or porcelain cups in combination with a mesh tea basket enhances the effect of a traditional tea ceremony.
+Alternatively, using ceramic or porcelain cups in combination with a stainless steel mesh tea basket enhances the effect of a traditional tea ceremony.
 Tea infusers are also great gift ideas for the tea lover in your life.
 They can be purchased individually or as part of tea gift sets if you want a cohesive look.

-Brew Your Best Cup of Tea
+Brew A Perfect Cup of Tea

 You might like...